-A number of studies have already been performed in the area which will be key references to the environmental assessment (EA) NWest will have performed.
+A number of studies have already been performed in the area which have been key references to the environmental assessment (EA) NWest has performed for the project area.
 These are:

 - Western Newfoundland and Labrador Offshore Area Strategic Environmental Assessment (2005) and; - Seismic Exploration Program Environmental Assessment for Exploration Lease 1069 (2005).